swift-project/docs/docs/home/install/download.md

 - up to and including **X-Plane 11.41**, use *swift* **0.9.4**
 - from **X-Plane version 11.50** onwards you must use *swift* **0.9.5 and newer**

-**MSFS FS2020 Users**:

-- although Microsoft's new Flight Simulator is a 64bit application, its module "Simconnect" is a 32bit program and thus only the 32bit versions of *swift* **0.9.6+** will work.